Badless/NeuOS/README.md

 ## Try it in your browser
 If you don't want to download any files you can go to this website and try it [here](https://badless.github.io/NeuOS/src/)

+## Donate
+Our OS doesn't have any ads, its free to use and we don't want to change it!
+Please consider [donating](https://paypal.me/badlesstv) to help us get domain.
+Thanks :)

 ## Changelog
 <details>